Select Page

 Eve’s deception and Adam’s milquetoast ambivalence introduced poverty and greed to humanity.
 Certainly, there were many other negative outcomes because of the original sin.
 Here is an excellent and quick read for your consideration.
 I am not suggesting that financial matters are loftier than spiritual matters.
 They do need to be discussed, though.

 The command from God was simple.
-Eat anything you want except for fruit from the tree in the middle of the garden.
+Eat anything except fruit from the tree in the middle of the garden.
 That’s exactly where the deceiver tempted Eve.
 Eve ate fruit from the tree and shared it with Adam.
 Immediately, they were different.
 Everything changed.

 Retribution was swift.
 Absolute obedience is expected.
 God issued curses for all three of the guilty parties and to some innocent bystanders as well.
 Just a friendly reminder that our sin affects more than just ourselves.